 - If your tulle is too delicate to hoop, only hoop the stabilizer.
-Then, spray a light layer of temporary fabric adhesive on the tulle and attach it to the hooped stabilizer.
-Don’t pin or you may put larger holes in the tulle.
-For me, the tulle bunched up more when it wasn’t hooped, and the adhesive was messy.
-This was why I preferred hooping the fabric.
+Then, spray a light layer of temporary fabric adhesive like Odif 505 on the tulle and press it on the hooped stabilizer.
+Pin only as a very last resort.
+I do prefer hooping because when floated, the tulle bunched up more than when it was hooped.
+And, the adhesive was super messy to spray on fabric with holes!

 - As a general rule, when troubleshooting embroidery on new fabrics, decrease the stitching speed.
 My projects turn out better this, and I can catch errors before they go too far!

-How to Machine Embroider on Tulle – Quick Tutorial
+How to Embroider on Tulle – Quick Tutorial

-1. First, hoop your washaway stabilizer and tulle in your embroidery hoop.
-The tulle goes on top of the stabilizer.
-Remember, use the smallest hoop possible, and hoop the stabilizer very taut without distorting the tulle.
+Now, hoop your wash-away stabilizer and tulle in your embroidery hoop.
+Remember to use the smallest hoop possible, and hoop the stabilizer and fabric very taut without distorting the tulle.
 My first attempt at machine embroidery on tulle ended up more puckered than I had hoped because things were just too loose in the hoop.

-Next, carefully set your hoop into your embroidery machine and select your embroidery design.
+Next, carefully set your hoop into your embroidery machine, and select your embroidery design.
 Orient it correctly and make sure you’ve got the right threads and needle.

 Set the machine to a slower stitching speed, and press start!
-Watch the machine for a while and make sure it is embroidering on the tulle without error.
-Then, let it go!
+Keep an eye on the machine to make sure you’re not getting any tearing or puckering.

-When it’s done, trim any threads.
-Here’s the front of my design!
+When done, trim any jump threads.
+Below is the front of my design!
+How cool, right?

-5. Clip the stabilizer to right near the design.
-This will make washing away the stabilizer easier.
+Then, clip the stabilizer to right near the design.
+This will make washing it away easier.

 Embroidery on Tulle – Conclusion

-I hope this tutorial has taught you how to embroider on tulle and opened your mind to the myriad of new creative possibilities!
+I hope this tutorial has taught you some tips for how to embroider on tulle and opened your mind to the myriad of new creative possibilities!